Skip to Content

 Vitamin C Toner for Brightening

-• Adjust pH with baking soda
+• Adjust pH between 3.0-4.0 using baking soda to prevent irritation

 Hibiscus Toner Mist for Hydration